Black or White: Critical reception

 Reviews of the song were generally favorable.
-In an retrospective review, Chris Lacy from Albumism stated that it "merges classic rock with soulful crooning in a call for racial unity."
+In a retrospective review, Chris Lacy from Albumism stated that it "merges classic rock with soulful crooning in a call for racial unity."
 Stephen Thomas Erlewine of AllMusic highlighted the song.
-Upon the release, Larry Flick from Billboard described it as a "surprisingly sparse, but instantly gratifying pop/rocker that reveals his grittiest and most affecting performance in years."
+Upon the release, Larry Flick from Billboard magazine described it as a "surprisingly sparse, but instantly gratifying pop/rocker that reveals his grittiest and most affecting performance in years."
 He noted further that the guitar appearance by Slash and rap cameo by Bill Bottrell is "purely incidental".
 Clark and DeVaney from Cashbox stated, "The unmistakeable voice and style are street-hip and slick, with a catchy melody and some untraditional acoustic guitar work.
 There is just a hint of both George Michael and Prince in the production."
 David Browne from Entertainment Weekly praised the song, adding, "He still knows how to fashion a hook that will take up permanent residence in your brain (away from its video, Black or White is spare and effortless)."
 Alan Jones from Music Week named it Pick of the Week, commenting, "A bit of patchwork quilt, and something of a disappointment on first hearing, but ultimately it reveals itself as a killer, adding up to far more than sum of its parts.
 This will go all the way."
 A reviewer from People magazine stated that "the simple, spry rock riffs" that power the song is "surprisingly effective".
-Rolling Stone's Alan Light in his Dangerous review, compared the song unfavourably to "Beat It": "Neither this slow-burn solo nor the Stones-derived riff on 'Black or White' offers the catharsis of Eddie Van Halen's blazing break on 'Beat It'".
+In his Dangerous review, Rolling Stone's Alan Light compared Slash's guitar on the album unfavourably to the guitar in "Beat It": "Neither this slow-burn solo [in 'Give In to Me'] nor the Stones-derived riff on 'Black or White' offers the catharsis of Eddie Van Halen's blazing break on 'Beat It'".
 Ted Shaw from The Windsor Star felt the song "is quite remarkable, a nearly perfect pop confection", adding, "It is the best thing Jackson has produced since Thriller.
 The Pazz & Jop critics' poll ranked "Black or White" at number 19.
 In 1992, Larry Flick commented on the remixes of the song, "Thanks to deft postproduction by David Cole and Robert Clivillés, the cut kicks a potent groove that nicely complements the original tune's kinetic pop/rock nature."